Agentic Coding: How Second-Generation AI Coding Tools Are Redefining Software Development

 Taken together, these possibilities point toward AI companions that support both the creative and analytical dimensions of software development.

-Rather than replacing the speed and expressiveness developers value today, a third generation could build on those strengths—extending intelligent support from individual workspaces into a richer understanding of complex, evolving systems.
+Rather than replacing the speed and expressiveness developers value today, a third generation could build on those strengths — extending intelligent support from individual workspaces into a richer understanding of complex, evolving systems.

-How today’s software elevates engineering organizations—and early signs of deeper integration to come
+How today's software elevates engineering organizations

 As developers become more comfortable working alongside agentic tools, the nature of their work also shifts.
 Less time is spent on boilerplate, repetitive edits, or mechanical implementation tasks, and more time is directed toward architectural decisions, system design, and thoughtful review.